bitcoin-s/bitcoin-s/docs/getting-setup.md

 Simply follow the instructions in [this short blog](https://www.scala-lang.org/2020/06/29/one-click-install.html) to get started.

->bitcoin-s requires java9+.
+>bitcoin-s requires java9+ for development environments.
 If you do not have java9+ installed, you will not be able to build bitcoin-s.
 [You will run into this error if you are on java8 or lower](https://github.com/bitcoin-s/bitcoin-s/issues/3298)

 ## Step 2: Bitcoin-S Repository